nikitavoloboev/data/focusing/rules.md

 - Drink water, coffee and tea.
 No added sugar in the drinks.
 - Always have water/tea next to me.
 Fill up the water/tea if it empties.
 - No meat or dairy products.
 Health and [ethical reasons](../life/compassion.md).
-- Eat a salad every morning.
+- Eat two salads every day.
 - Take [Vitamin D & Vitamin B12](../health/nutrition/supplements.md) every morning.
 - Everything in moderation.
 Avoid alcohol and hard drugs (like opiates).